PleaseHelpNorvin/AManagement/README.md

 i thought i finished the authentication on my Norvin-dev branch that i just realized it doesnt go iddle timeout when going other page that how I realized that I fucked up that project in order to not fuck up more I just made another branch with the globalized iddletimeout and session timeout hehe

+**10/17/24**
+I think I solved the problem of duplicated/multiple request problem i faced on the branch 'Norvin-dev-3' although I still need to integrate here update-activity api from mybackend to my frontend its not much but still a milestone for me

 **10/08/24**
 i just added my first phase of mobile application for tenants though its still skeleton eheee